-- The distance between gates, measured as the distance between the centroid of the two gate markers, will be greater than the maximum of the widths of the two closest gates. - The number of gates in an individual run can be between 2 and 5.
+- The width of a gate, measured as the distance between the two buoys making up the gate, will be between 15-25 m. - The distance between gates, measured as the distance between the centroid of the two gate markers, will be greater than the maximum of the widths of the two closest gates.

+• The number of gates in an individual run can be between 2 and 5.